bennygdev/2022Webprojects/README.md

 # Conclusion
 Overall, making 5 web applications mainly written in JavaScript all from scratch was no easy task.
 I had to dig deeper and take time to read the documentations for some of the features needed.
 It was fun making 5 projects in a week and I learned so much from it.
 <br>
-Live demo of the website showcasing projects i've made is at: WIP
+Live demo of the website showcasing projects i've made is at: https://bennygoh.tk/2022Webprojects/